-The official record for the resolution of the cube is under 5 seconds : please visit the World Cube Association website
+Official record for the resolution of the cube is under 5 seconds : please visit the World Cube Association website

 Here is the number of accessible positions from a finished Rubik's Cube, and without unsettling it:

 (12! x 8! x 212 x 38) / 12 = 43 252 003 274 489 856 000 (or 4.3 x 1019)